Career Advice

 #1 – On Preparation

-Clare Woodman, C.E.O of Morgan Stanley – “Rather than strive for perfection, you’ll be much better off striving to be as prepared as you can be.”
+Clare Woodman, C.E.O of Morgan Stanley“Rather than strive for perfection, you’ll be much better off striving to be as prepared as you can be.”

 #2 – On Effective Leadership

-Alexandra Taussig, Senior Vice President of Lifetime Client Engagement, Fidelity Investments
+Alexandra Taussig, formally of Fidelity Investments

 “I think effective leadership — regardless of the industry — is taking the time to really get to know and relate to people on a personal level.
 You need to learn what makes them tick, what motivates them, what they value and what their life is like outside of the office.
 The more you connect and understand the people you work with, the better you’ll be able to communicate, collaborate and motivate them to drive towards your goals.